 Understand and Overcome Overactive Anger

-If you're constantly asking yourself "why am I so angry?" or notice you react with intense irritation to small triggers, understanding what causes this pattern—and recognizing its costs—is the first step toward transformation.
+Are you often asking yourself "why am I so angry?" or noticing you react with intense irritation to small triggers?

 Overactive anger doesn't develop randomly.
-It emerges as an intelligent protective response when specific capacities were missing or underdeveloped.
+It emerged as an intelligent protective response when specific capacities were missing or underdeveloped.

 What is Overactive Anger?

-Overactive Anger is a protective pattern where your system moves quickly into irritation, defensiveness, or confrontation.
+Overactive Anger is a cognitive and behavorial pattern where your system quickly moves into irritation, defensiveness, or confrontation.
 You may react strongly to perceived injustice, incompetence, intrusion, or loss of control.
 Tension rises fast, words come out sharply, and your body prepares for impact — even when the situation might not objectively require that level of force.

 If you're asking yourself "do I have an anger problem?", common signs include: